ShitcoinBTC/ShitcoinBtc/README.md

 For more information, as well as an immediately useable, binary version of the owlee Core software, see https://syscoin.org/, or read the [original whitepaper](https://syscoin.org/zdag_syscoin_whitepaper.pdf).

-Syscoin is a merge-minable SHA256 coin which provides an array of useful services which leverage the bitcoin protocol and blockchain technology.
+owlee is a merge-minable SHA256 coin which provides an array of useful services which leverage the bitcoin protocol and blockchain technology.

 Hybrid layer 2 PoW/PoS consensus with bonded validator system (masternodes) ZDAG technology for point-of-sale speeds and probabilistic confirmations useful for microtransactions Trustless sidechain access to [NEVM](https://github.com/syscoin/go-ethereum) and back through a custom permissionless/trustless sidechain technology (SYSX bridge) https://github.com/syscoin/sysethereum Decentralized governance (blockchain pays for work via proposals and masternode votes) Digital asset creation and management.
 ZDAG is open-source and developed over the course of 12 months by [Blockchain Foundry Inc](https://www.blockchainfoundry.co/), with external audit done over 6 months by [Whiteblock](https://whiteblock.io).
 [Performance report can be found here](https://syscoin.org/tps_whiteblock_syscoin_report.pdf).